google/WebFundamentals/src/content/en/tools/workbox/guides/handle-third-party-requests.md

 ```

 <aside markdown="1" class="warning">
-<strong>Warning:</strong> This will cache a response that could be an error, would then never end
+<strong>Warning:</strong> This will cache a response that could be an error, which would then never
-being updated!
+get updated!
 </aside>